SummaryRead the full fact sheet

 Voluntary treatment for mental illness

-Your local doctor is well-positioned to make an initial diagnosis.
+Your GP is well-positioned to make an initial diagnosis.
 To do this, they are likely to assess your mental health and do a brief interview, physical examination and possibly some laboratory tests.
-The doctor will ask about your symptoms, your family history of mental illness and anything in your life that might be causing anxiety or stress.
+The doctor will ask about your symptoms, any family history of mental illness and anything in your life that might be causing anxiety or stress.

 Speaking to a counsellor